RadeonOpenCompute/ROCm_Documentation/Installation_Guide/ROCm Installation v4.5.rst

 System Requirements
 ======================

 The system requirements for the ROCm v4.5 installation are as follows:

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Supported  Environments, column 1

+   * - Row 1, column 1

 **NOTE**: Installing ROCm on Linux will require superuser privileges.
 For systems that have enabled sudo packages, ensure you use the sudo prefix for all required commands.